adiadd/nothingness/README.md

 # Nothingness

 Repository for the React Native and TypeScript based app for Nothingness!
+Along with the website code!